vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

   return tags;
 };
 ```

-Invalidator should prevent unauthorized users from clearing the cache.
-One way of doing it is adding `key` to the configuration like in [default invalidator](#default-invalidator) and checking if `request` contains `options.key` in the URL queries or body.
+The handler should prevent unauthorized users from clearing the cache.
+One way of doing it is adding `key` to the configuration like in the [default invalidation handler](#default-invalidation-handler) and checking if `request` contains `options.key` in the URL queries or body.

-::: tip Don't throw errors in invalidators
+::: tip Don't throw errors in handlers
-Because multiple invalidators can be used at the same time to handle different data formats, they should not throw errors.
-Throwing an error from the invalidator drops the request, which may be handled by another invalidator.
+Because multiple handlers can be used at the same time to add support for different data formats, they should not throw errors.
+Throwing an error from the handler drops the request, which may be processed by another handler.

 If one of the properties is missing or the validation key is wrong, return an empty array.
 :::